 Thankfully, there's plenty of choice to be had if you don't want to break the bank, with a range of prime (fixed length) lenses that are affordable but capable.

 The first thing to consider is focal length.
-If you're using a camera with an APS-C format image sensor, a 50mm lens will give an effective focal length of around 75mm to 80mm.
-This is very close to the 85mm focal length that's considered ideal for portraiture.
-It enables half-length portraits to be taken from a comfortable distance of around 3m, so you can direct your subject without crowding in and making them feel awkward.
+If you're using a full-frame DSLR like a Canon EOS 6D or Nikon D750, an 85mm is perfect for portraiture as it enables half-length portraits to be taken from a comfortable distance of around 3m, so you can direct your subject without crowding in and making them feel awkward.

-Use an 85mm lens on an APS-C camera, and you'll be able to take head-and-shoulders portraits from about the same distance.
+Use an 85mm lens on an APS-C camera like a Canon EOS 750D or Nikon D3300, and you'll be able to take head-and-shoulders portraits from about the same distance.
 One particular advantage of using an 85mm lens for portraiture is that the short telephoto focal length has the effect of slightly compressing any prominent facial features (think noses and chins) for a bit of added flattery.

-Generally, prime lenses offer superior image quality to zoom lenses, which makes the optics on test instantly appealing.
+Generally, prime lenses offer superior image quality to zoom lenses.
 Their killer feature, however, is a wide maximum aperture that's usually between f/1.4 and f/1.8.
 This enables a tight depth of field, so you can blur fussy backgrounds and make the person you're shooting really stand out in an image.